-3. Wake Up Early to Improve Your Life
+3. Benefits of Waking Up Early to Improve Your Life

 If you feel like you don’t have time to tackle your goals — wake up earlier.
 The morning is the perfect window of time for you to put work into yourself before working for other people.
 Depending on what goals you’re trying to accomplish, try to wake up 2-3 hours before any of your obligations begin.

 When you dart out of bed and rush into things like school, work, or dealing with kids, you’re more likely to waste time and feel unprepared, which gets mentally and physically unhealthy.

 Whether you spend your time doing your hobbies or getting an extra jump on productivity, it gives you time to feel like yourself before going on to punch the rest of the day in the face.

 4. Educate Yourself to Better Yourself

 Learning keeps your brain refreshed and inspired, which tends to keep your life from feeling stagnate.
 Allow your curiousity to take you there.
 Take advantage of life improvement books, blogs, podcasts, YouTubes, documentaries, and classes.

 If you love painting, the more you learn the more your techniques will improve.
 If you want to learn a new language, there are a million and one outlets dying to teach you.
 No excuses!